Sanjeev-Kumar78/pixly/CONTRIBUTING.md

 #### Backend :-

-1. Chroma db vector collections aren't searched properly, this may have to do with the chroma client not being initialised properly or the collections are not being created properly in `get_or_create_collection()` or the incorrect implementation of `search_knowledge()` in *vector_service.py*.
-This issue requires a more thorough investigation.
+1. Web Scrappers in *knowledge_manager.py*, `extract_wiki_content()` and `extract_forum_content()`
-2. Web Scrapper in *knowledge_manager.py* sometimes gets blocked by certain websites, (*namely* the ones present in *minecraft.csv*)
+sometimes gets blocked by certain websites, (*namely* the ones present in *minecraft.csv*)

 >[!TIP]
 > Recommended Solutions :
+- Mask the scrappers to behave to more like human by introducing delays between different searches.
 - Use Proxies to circumvent IP bans.
 - Rotate a list of User Agents and headers.
 - Make it asynchronous using `asyncio + httpx`

 ## List of Improvements and Suggestions
->

 >[!TIP]
 > Feel free to give us any of your ideas, suggestions and feedback to add to this list.
+1. **Youtube Video Indexing :**
+Add the ability to index the description, audio transcriptions, titles and tags of youtube videos and recommend them to the user for a given prompt, from the list of videos in the CSV file.

+>[!IMPORTANT]
+> UI/UX Addition :
+> - Add the ability to play the video within the overlay itself.
+> - Add basic features play, pause and other functionalities.

 ### Improvements to the UI

-1. Add Markdown support for Gemini's responses.
+1. Add **Markdown support** for Gemini's responses.
 2. Improve the chat Window UI such that it is easier to tell apart the messages of the user and Pixly.
-3. Add the ability to view images results from the web and play recommended youtube videos directly within the overlay.
+3. Add the ability to view **images results from the web**.
+4.

 #### Long-term Goals

-1. Add the ability for users to add custom themes of the overlay, different themes belonging to different games, so when the overlay can automatically apply a certain theme when a particular game is detected.
+1. Add the ability for users to add **Custom Themes** of the overlay, different themes belonging to different games, so when the overlay can automatically apply a certain theme when a particular game is detected.

 ### Improvements to Backend :-

 1. Add more .csv entries about wikis, guides, youtube videos, forum posts about more games, especially single  player story based titles like `Elden Ring, Hollow Knight : Silksong, Black Myth: Wukong,Cyberpunk 2077`
-2. Implement a Better way to store screenshots:
+2. Implement a better way to store screenshots:

 >[!TIP]
 > Suggested Improvements :

-- Vectorise the screenshots as well.
+- Vectorise the screenshots as well, and store them in ChromaDB (make sure the content is encrypted as well)
 - Add tool calling for the agent to call a tool to retrieve the screenshot from a specific time or from a specific game.

-1. Improve the Web Scrapper :

-In Addition to fixing the above issues, add the ability to scrape youtube audio transcriptions.
+2. Add the ability for gemini to automatically perform web searches in case the query that the user is searching isn't present in the data base.
+If gemini finds said data then it adds to the vector db for future use.

 ### Long term Goals